Skip to Main Content

 Heritage Site Access

-Established relationships with Korea Heritage Service for filming at Changdeokgung and Gyeongbokgung palaces, Jongmyo Shrine, Jeju volcanic island, and Hahoe Folk Village.
+Our ties with Korea Heritage Service open up filming at Changdeokgung and Gyeongbokgung palaces, Jongmyo Shrine, Jeju volcanic island, and Hahoe Folk Village.

 03.